martinberger-ch/oci-monitoring/README.md

 3485de8cc1f9   grafana/grafana    "/run.sh"                About an hour ago   Up About an hour   0.0.0.0:3000->3000/tcp   grafana
 8e821aa0044b   turbot/steampipe   "docker-entrypoint.s…"   About an hour ago   Up 30 minutes      0.0.0.0:9193->9193/tcp   steampipe
 ```

+### Network Security

+The Ansible playbooks open additionally these ports in the VM for access:

+- 3000 - Grafana
+- 9090 - Prometheus
+- 9091 - Prometheus Push Gateway
+- 9093 - Steampipe Service

 ## OCI Configuration